peterkejun/zendesk-ticket-viewer/README.md

 npm i
 ```

+## Authentication

+In order to authenticate,
+1. Replace the values in `src/creds/sample_api_token.json` with your Zendesk domain, email and API token.
+2. Rename the file from `sample_api_token.json` to `api_token.json`.
 ## Usage
 There are 6 commands, type them followed by a newline in the command line to trigger.